MyPureCloud/genesys-spark/src/components/global/genesys-pagination/buttons/readme.md

-# genesys-pagination-buttons
+# gux-pagination-buttons

-An internal component used by the genesys-pagination component.
+An internal component used by the gux-pagination component.

 <!-- Auto Generated Below -->